 Obviously, the amount you could save by putting in new windows depends partly on what kind of windows you currently have.
-If your old windows are single-paned glass with wood frames, then new energy-efficient windows will be significantly better at keeping your home cool in summer and warm in winter.
+If your old windows are single-paned glass with wood frames, then yes.
+New energy-efficient windows will be significantly better at keeping your home cool in summer and warm in winter.
 But if you already have double-paned windows, new ones won’t make as much of a difference.

 For instance, according to EnergyStar.gov, homeowners in Alabama who replace single-paned windows with Energy Star-rated windows will save an average of $349 on energy costs each year.
 On the other hand, Alabama homeowners who replace double-paned windows with Energy Star-rated windows can only expect to save an average of $57 per year.
 That’s an almost $300 difference!